 Gardening, which combines physical activity, enjoying the outdoors and patiently nurturing seeds into mature plants, can be one of those meaningful activities.
 Gardening connects people to the earth, promotes relaxation and offers a sense of accomplishment.

-At Bluff Plantation, patients can participate in tending to the recovery center’s vegetable and herb gardens, where they grow an assortment of produce along with basil, spearmint, thyme and other spices that are used daily by the chefs in preparing healthful (and tasty!) meals.
+At Bluff, patients can participate in tending to the recovery center’s vegetable and herb gardens, where they grow an assortment of produce along with basil, spearmint, thyme and other spices that are used daily by the chefs in preparing healthful (and tasty!) meals.

-The vegetable gardens were established a few months ago, when Executive Director Dr. Duke Vinson, an avid home gardener, led a group of interested patients in building and preparing the soil for four raised planters – two for vegetables and two for herbs.
+The vegetable gardens were established a few months ago when a of group of interested patients began building and preparing the soil for four raised planters – two for vegetables and two for herbs.

 Soon, they transplanted seedlings grown in an on-site greenhouse into the planters, and began working together to care for the plants.
 This summer, they’re enjoying the fruits of their labor – a bountiful harvest of peppers, tomatoes, cucumbers, zucchini, peas and cabbage.